-Drury’s Humanities House serves (among other things) as a resident-scholar experience for six students majoring or minoring in the Humanities, each chosen through a selective application process.
-Our resident-scholars are expected to work closely with divisional faculty to plan, develop, and execute a variety of Humanities-oriented interdisciplinary projects, activities, and even grants – all aimed at spreading the word about the importance of the Humanities to a quality education, and to a life well-lived.
-Our resident-scholars are expected to blog here at Human, All-Too-Human about their experiences as residents, so be sure to check in on their posts, leave a comment, and join the conversation!
-Below you will find a brief biography of each of the scholar-residents, both for the upcoming 2016-2017 year, as well as (below that) the resident scholars for the 2015 – 2016 year, 2014-2015 year and for the 2013-2014 year.
+Drury’s Humanities House serves (among other things) as a resident-scholar experience for up to six students engage in the Humanities, each chosen through a selective application process.
+Our resident-scholars are expected to work closely with faculty to plan, develop, and execute a variety of Humanities-oriented projects, activities, and even grants – all aimed at spreading the word about the importance of the Humanities to a quality education, and to a life well-lived.
+Our resident-scholars are expected to blog here at Human, All-Too-Human about the intersections between the Humanities and their everyday lives, so be sure to check in on their posts, leave a comment, and join the conversation!
+Below you will find a brief biography of each of the scholar-residents, both for the upcoming 2017-2018 year, as well as (below that) those for the resident scholars for the 2016-2017 year, the 2015 – 2016 year, 2014-2015 year and for the 2013-2014 year.
 An outstanding mix of students, we are proud to present:

 Erin Benedict: History Major and English Minor